apike/allenpike.com/_posts/2011-07-15-providing-joy-at-60-fps.markdown

 **Result: Joy**

 Congratulations!
 You now have a responsive app that is a joy to use.
 Of course, it also needs to be functional, usable, beautiful, and useful.
 But that is for another day.

+[^1]: IBM did this research decades ago, but [Jakob Nielsen has various explorations of it](http://www.useit.com/papers/responsetime.html) online.